Helping better thanks to research

 Third sector research

 The Centre for Research on the Third Sector (CeRTS) at Belgian Red Cross-Flanders contributes to the development of empirical research on the third sector, focusing on quantitative methodologies.
-The research center's focus is on examining the "importance of volunteering and social profit organizations.
-In particular, the CeRTS uses publicly available datasets (e.g., Eurostat and World Bank Data Catalog) that empirically test the theory that a larger third sector is associated with better social outcomes.
-The Center has expertise in basic research, including literature review, data extraction, synthesis and analysis, and publishes articles in international, peer-reviewed journals.
+The focus of The research centre's is to examine the "importance of volunteering and social profit organizations.
+In particular, CeRTS uses publicly available datasets (e.g., Eurostat and World Bank Data Catalog) that empirically test the theory that a larger third sector is associated with better social outcomes.
+The research centre's has expertise in basic research, including literature review, data extraction, synthesis and analysis, and publishes articles in international, peer-reviewed journals.

 Featured Projects